SnowyCoder/coldpiler/LANGUAGE.md

 ## Improvements
 - Operation precedence (`2+3*2` = 8, not 10)
-- Other functions besides main (and generalize the built-in ones)
+- Better register allocator (maybe a SSA one?)
-- Static analysis
+- SSA and local optimizations
-- Put the input tokens in a Trie (to save up memory and speed up comparisons)
+- Loops
-- Real compilation
+- Structures/classes